Les Phares haïtiens: 19th-Century Haitian Luminaries in Translation | Projects | Montclair State University

 REPOSITORY HISTORY

-We seek to expand this preliminary repository by adding more translations and recordings (notably into Haitian Kreyòl).
-Interested parties should feel free to propose their own translations and audio recordings of nineteenth-century Haitian poems.
+This site was developed by students enrolled in a nineteenth-century French poetry and translation class taught by Dr. Elizabeth Emery at Montclair State University in spring 2022.
+Their initial goal was to improve the accessibility of these poems by producing English-language texts that mapped closely to the originals.
+Today, the editorial board seeks to expand the preliminary repository by adding more translations and recordings (notably into and from Haitian Kreyòl).
+The community should feel free to propose contributions.
 Some possibilities can be consulted on this document.
 For more information, please contact Dr. Emery (emerye at montclair.edu).

 The repository's title was inspired by “Les Phares,” the sixth poem in Charles Baudelaire’s 1857 edition of Les Fleurs du Mal, which celebrates artists as “beacons” of creative expression, the “fierce cry” of their innovative work resounding through the ages and lighting the way for new generations of artists.
-Baudelaire dreamed of traveling to Haiti, perhaps inspired by his muse, Jeanne Duval, who spent the first twenty years of her life in Haiti.
-Translators did much to promote Baudelaire's reputation in the English-speaking world and we hope that the translations contained in this repository may help the words of Coriolan Ardouin, Ignace Nau, Virginie Sampeur illuminate the world of twenty-first century readers.
+Baudelaire dreamed of traveling to Haiti, perhaps inspired by Jeanne Duval, who spent the first twenty years of her life in Haiti.
+Translators did much to promote Baudelaire's reputation in the English-speaking world and we hope that the translations contained in this repository may help the words of poets Coriolan Ardouin, Ignace Nau, Virginie Sampeur, and others illuminate the world of twenty-first century readers.

 ACKNOWLEDGMENTS